melliott7264/vacation-planner/README.md

-# Vacation Planner
+# Life Explorer - Trip Planner

 ## Description

-This application is to assist in the planning of a successful vacation by providing an itinerary, weather and a map for each location for each day:
+This application is to assist in the planning of a successful adventure by providing an itinerary, weather and a map for each location for each day:

 - The motivation for this application is to help plan a successful trip by providing critical weather and navigation information including:
     - a local map